danielrajis03/Othello-Remake/README.md

 Real-time board visualization.

-Getting Started
+Getting Started:
 Prerequisites
 To run this project, you need to have the following installed on your system:

 Java Development Kit (JDK) 8 or higher
 Git (optional, for cloning the repository)

-Usage
+Usage:

 Start the game by running the main class.
 You will be loaded into an on-screen game against the AI.
 The game will continue until it ends due to no valid moves or the board is full.

-AI Strategy
+AI Strategy:

 The AI opponent employs a basic strategy for making moves.
 It tries to maximize its disc count while minimizing the opponent's potential gains.